knative/docs/docs/serving/load-balancing/README.md

 This guide explains how you can configure load balancing for your Knative system using the activator.

 ## Prerequisites
-- Ensure that load balancing using an ingress gateway (for example, Istio or Kourier) is not enabled.
 - Ensure that individual pod addressability is enabled.

 ## Activator pod selection